Atashnezhad/Amin-Atashnezhad/README.md

 * Machine Learning Algorithm:
   The XGBoost which is a powerful machine learning algorithm is selected and the DEA is applied to find the best set of hyper-paratmers.
 * Final step:
-  The Tuned ML algorithm is applied to the Fraud detection challange (training, validation, and test).
+  The Tuned ML algorithm is applied to the Fraud detection challenge (training, validation, and test).
 The results was promising and showed 89% accuracy on test data.
 In this notebook, we apply the Intelligent search methods like Differential Evolution Algorithm to find the best ML algorithm hyper-parameters.
 Previous options are using either predetermined or randomly generated parameters for the ML algorithms.
 Some of these searching methods are actually a simulation of Intelligent agents in nature like the folk of birds or school of fishes.

 ## [Big Data Project using Pyspark in Docker](https://github.com/Atashnezhad/Fraud_Detection_Pyspark)